-This year, all of Norway celebrates the 150th anniversary of the birth of Edvard Munch (1863 - 1944), one of the towering figures of modern art.
+In 2013, all of Norway celebrated the 150th anniversary of the birth of Edvard Munch (1863 - 1944), one of the towering figures of modern art.

-This is already being hailed a "once-in-a-lifetime show" .
-Global interest is huge - not least as a result of one of his four The Scream (pictured) paintings having recently set a public art auction record of $120 million.
+This has been hailed a "once-in-a-lifetime show" .
+Global interest was huge - not least as a result of one of his four The Scream (pictured) paintings having recently set a public art auction record of $120 million.
 Many know Munch as the man who painted The Scream, but his complete works are remarkable and secure his place as one of the greatest artists to have ever lived.

-Munch 150 will be co-hosted by the National Museum and the Munch Museum, both in Oslo.
-With 220 paintings on show, it brings together the greatest number of Munch’s key works in one place.
+Munch 150 was co-hosted by the National Museum and the Munch Museum, both in Oslo.
+With 220 paintings on show, it brought together the greatest number of Munch’s key works in one place.

 Once again, the event film will be going behind-the-scenes to show some of the process of putting the exhibition together -- as well as providing an in-depth biography of a man who lived from the mid-19th century right through to the German occupation of Norway in the Second World War.
 Special guests will also offer their expert insight and knowledge to host Tim Marlow.
 Munch 150: A superb show and a fantastic event film.

 Munch 150 is now available on DVD - click here for further details.

 Image: Edvard Munch: The Scream, 1893, © The Munch Museum/ The Munch - Ellingsen Group, BONO, Oslo/DACS, London 2013

 For updates from Exhibition On Screen of upcoming events and offers please enter your details below.

 Your details will never be given to a third party.